Normal approximations for the multivariate inverse Gaussian distribution and asymmetric kernel smoothing on $d$-dimensional half-spaces: Technical lemmas and derivations

-As shown in Corollary~\ref{cor:MISE.optimal.density}, the bandwidth matrix parameter that minimizes the asymptotic MISE of the MIG asymmetric kernel smoother defined in \eqref{eq:MIG.estimator} is a function of the Hessian of the target density.
-When using the MIG as a plug-in, an explicit expression is needed because numerical differentiation can yield infinite entries for the Hessian matrix.
+As shown in Corollary~\ref{cor:MISE.optimal.density}, the optimal bandwidth matrix with respect to the MISE depends on the Hessian of the target density.
+Therefore, in the simulation study (Section~\ref{subsec:simulation.bandwidth.selection}), the Hessian of the MIG density~\eqref{eq:general.multivariate.density} is needed to implement the bandwidth selection methods $A$ and $B$, which are based on AMISE minimization with an MIG plug-in.
+An explicit formula is required, since numerical differentiation may produce infinite values.